Capture of Carthage (439)

 The Battle of Carthage of 439 was when the city of Carthage was captured by the Vandals from the Western Roman Empire on 19 October 439.
 Under their leader Genseric, the Vandals crossed the Strait of Gibraltar into Africa and captured Hippo Regius in August 431, which they made the capital of their kingdom.
 Despite an uneasy peace with the Romans, Genseric made a surprise attack against Carthage in October 439.
-After capturing Carthage, the Vandals put the city to the sack and made it the new capital of their kingdom.
+After capturing Carthage, the Vandals sacked it and made it the new capital of their kingdom.